d9k/d9k-public-notes/pr-langs/scala.md

 ## #frontEnd

 #### Scala.js

 - [scala-js](https://github.com/scala-js/scala-js) by [scala-js](https://github.com/scala-js)
 	#### - _Scala.js, the Scala to JavaScript compiler_
 - :door: [Scala-js.org](https://www.scala-js.org/)
+	- Scala.js and Vite: Set up a hello world project ready for live reloading in the browser.
+Generate minimized production assets.
+	- Laminar: Build UIs with Laminar using Functional Reactive Programming (FRP), a hybrid model between imperative and functional programming particularly well suited for UI development in Scala.
+	- ScalablyTyped: Integrate JavaScript libraries using ScalablyTyped.
 - :speech_balloon: [Scala.js in 2024 | /r/scala](https://www.reddit.com/r/scala/comments/1bvzzec/scalajs_in_2024/)
 	- _TypeScript is easier to build, has better tooling, has less overhead than Scala.js, and has more seamless interop with JS, but it just isn't anywhere near as good Scala_
 	- _TS lacks ADTs and pattern matching_